 In the 1980s, under the direction of Yoav Dagon, the museum’s activities on the local art scene were expanded, devoted mainly to sculpture.
 It was during this time that a large sculpture garden was erected around the museum’s building.
 From the 1990s, under Dalia Levin’s direction, the museum’s identity was redefined as a museum whose focus was on young, contemporary art, both Israeli and international.

 In 2000, the museum was re-inaugurated after having been remodeled and enlarged by architects Yaakov Rechter and his son Amnon Rechter.
+An examination of the museology aspects was conducted also in dialogue with the curator Yona Fischer.
 The remodeling also included a separate entrance to the museum, setting it apart from the commemorative part of the building, thereby indicating the autonomy of the museum.
 Thanks to a generous donation by Jacob and Virginia Alkow, the size of the museum was doubled.
 The remodeling aimed to retain the unique style of the original building while adapting it to up-to-date museological requirements.
 The exposed-concrete walls typical of the Brutalist style are represented in the museum’s entrance hall as an architectural element which is also a statement of values.
 The circulation route between exhibition spaces of varying sizes allows for a conceptual narrative to be formed between exhibitions while offering an autonomous gallery for each.

 Nowadays, the current director and chief curator of the museum, Dr. Aya Lurie, focuses on contemporary cultural and social issues, taking a wide view of artistic discourse and opening it up to dialogue with other fields.
 The museum’s annual program includes three cycles of exhibitions.
 Dozens of one-person and group exhibitions offer diverse perspectives on our world, expanding the discussion and launching new interpretive channels.
 Fascinating and challenging connections are formed between local and international artists, emphasizing art’s power to cross boundaries and encourage multicultural dialogue.